mohatt/gatsby-plugin-postbuild/src/tasks/purgecss/README.md

 # Purgecss
 A Postbuild task that optimizes generated HTML/CSS files by removing unused CSS selectors.
+The task uses [PurgeCSS library][purgecss] under the hood.

 ## Usage
-Enable the task in our `gatsby-config.js`
+Enable the task in your `gatsby-config.js`
 ```javascript
 plugins: [
   {